Safe and Enjoyable Motorcycle Commuting Tips

 Use a Full Face Helmet

-Conditions can be unpredictable when you commute on a daily basis.
-A beautiful morning could turn into a windy, rainy evening, so if you’ve ever ridden in inclement weather at 70mph with an open face helmet, you know how uncomfortable (and dangerous) it is!
+Full face and modular helmets are the safest type of headgear, period.
+That alone should be reason enough to wear one for motorcycle commuting.
+Daily conditions can also be unpredictable when you commute.
+A beautiful morning could turn into a windy, rainy evening, so if you’ve ever ridden in inclement weather at 70mph with an open face helmet, you know how uncomfortable (and dangerous) it is.
+Full-face and modular helmets protect your entire head, so there’s no need to wear additional protective eyewear or headgear every time you prepare for your commute.

 Gear Yourself Up

-- Tail bags: Soft bags that attach to the passenger seat.
-They usually have a greater carrying capacity than tank bags, but offer no security or passenger room.
+Soft bags that attach to the passenger seat.
+More space than tank bags, but no security or passenger room.

-- Panniers: Saddlebags available in hard-sided and soft bag options, they provide the largest carrying capacity and are easy to use.
-Hard-sided saddlebags provide lockable security and all-weather protection, but add width to the motorcycle and can interfere with passenger comfort.
-Soft saddlebags don't widen the motorcycle as much, but don't offer the same levels of protection either.
+Saddlebags available in hard-sided and soft bag options.
+Provide the largest carrying capacity and ease-of-use.
+Hard-sided panniers provide lockable security and weather protection, but add width to the motorcycle and interfere with passenger comfort.

-- Top cases: Hard-sided lockable boxes that attach to the motorcycle's tail.
+Hard-sided lockable boxes that attach to the motorcycle's tail.
 They offer all-weather protection, security and ease-of-use.
-They don't have quite the carrying capacity of a pair of panniers, but they don't add to the width of the motorcycle either.
+Top cases don't have quite the carrying capacity of a pair of panniers, but don't add to the width of the motorcycle either.

 Motorcycle Commuting Safety